Skip to main content

 Option 2: Smart casual (recommended)

-• Chinos or clean jeans (not ripped)
+• ·Chinos or clean jeans (not ripped)

-• Short-sleeve shirt or polo
+• ·Short-sleeve shirt or polo

-• Closed shoes (oxfords, loafers)
+• ·Closed shoes (oxfords, loafers)

-• Avoid: shorts, flip-flops, vests
+• ·Avoid: shorts, flip-flops, vests

 This is what 90% of men at the feria wear (except riders)

-Where to hire or buy a traje de flamenca?
+Where to hire or buy a traje de flamenca

-Buy new: Specialist shops around Plaza de las Tendillas: €80 (basic) to €300 (made to measure).
-A worthwhile investment if you plan to attend several ferias.
+Buy new: Specialist shops around Plaza de las Tendillas: €80–300.
+Worthwhile if you plan to attend several ferias.

 Buy second-hand: Flea markets, local Facebook groups. €30–60.
 Variable quality.